Lego Printmaking with DIY Stamp Pads

 This lesson is simple enough for elementary, but can be adapted up through high school art-I will be challenging my HS art students with this next year!

-Supplies: Legos (various lengths & sizes), black tempera paint, India Ink, Cellulose Sponge Cloths, Set of 3
+Supplies: Legos (various lengths & sizes), black tempera paint, India Ink, Cellulose Sponge Cloths, Set of 3, (Alternative option: color Lego with a marker & press onto paper)

 - Cut thin sponges into squares- it does not have to be this size-just big enough for the largest Lego to fit on it for printing!